-Due to buoyancy works, you feel the body lighter which expects a relaxing effect and relieving muscle tension.
+Due to buoyancy works, you feel the body lighter which expects a relaxing effect and relieves muscle tension.

 Particularly, 37 to 40 Celsius (98.6 – 104 F) hot water stimulates the parasympathetic nervous system, which helps to slow your heart rate and be relaxed.

-At home, you can also enhance the relaxing effect with the favorite scents such as using essential oils and candles.
+At home, you can also enhance the relaxing effect with your favorite scents such as using essential oils and candles.

 On the other hand, hot water at over 42 Celsius (109F) hot water stimulates the sympathetic nerves and brings a refreshing feeling.